Kew Gardens: Shirley Sherwood Gallery

 The Shirley Sherwood Gallery of Botanic Art opened in April 2008, and holds paintings from Kew's and Dr Shirley Sherwood's collections, many of which had never been displayed to the public before.
 It features paintings by artists such as Georg D. Ehret, the Bauer brothers, Pierre-Joseph Redouté and Walter Hood Fitch.
-The paintings and drawings are cycled on a six-monthly basis.
-The gallery is linked to the Marianne North Gallery (see below).
+The paintings and drawings are cycled every six months.
+The gallery is linked to the Marianne North Gallery.